microsoft/TypeScript/doc/spec.md

 Get and set accessors are emitted as calls to 'Object.defineProperty' in the generated JavaScript, as described in section [8.6.1](#8.6.1).

+### <a name="8.4.4"/>8.4.4 Dynamic Property Declarations

+If the *PropertyName* of a property member declaration is a computed property name that doesn't denote a well-known symbol ([2.2.3](#2.2.3)), the construct is considered a ***dynamic property declaration***.
+The following rules apply to dynamic property declarations:

+* A dynamic property declaration does not introduce a property in the class instance type or constructor function type.
+* The property name expression of a dynamic property assignment must be of type Any or the String, Number, or Symbol primitive type.
+* The name associated with a dynamic property declarations is considered to be a numeric property name if the property name expression is of type Any or the Number primitive type.

 ## <a name="8.5"/>8.5 Index Member Declarations

 An index member declaration introduces an index signature (section [3.9.4](#3.9.4)) in the class instance type.